ryssbowh/craft-themes/DEVELOPERS.md

     $event->bundles[] = MyBundle::class;
 });
 ```
-respond to the js event `register-block-option-components` and add your component to the `event.detail` variable.
+Yout javascript must respond to the event `register-block-option-components` and add your component to the `event.detail` variable.

 Examples [here](vue/src/blockOptions/main.js)